Employee Stock Ownership Plans

 What’s involved with starting an ESOP?

-We can provide insight to help you and your client to:
+We can provide insight to help you and your client do the following:

 Overcoming client worries

 Maybe you think your client would be a good fit for an ESOP.
 But the client has some worries.
-For instance, your client may be thinking:
+For instance, your client may be thinking these things:

 - I’ll lose control of the company.